Ethan Coughlan

-Ethan Coughlan (born 13 April 2002) is an Irish rugby union player who is currently a member of Munster's academy.
-He plays as a scrum-half and represents Limerick club Shannon in the amateur All-Ireland League.
+Ethan Coughlan (born 13 April 2002) is an Irish rugby union player who plays as a scrum-half for United Rugby Championship club Munster.

 Early life

-Born in Clare, Coughlan first began playing rugby aged 11 with Ennis, with whom he won an under-16 title in 2018 and a shared under-18 cup in 2020.
+Born in County Clare, Coughlan first began playing rugby aged 11 with Ennis, with whom he won an under-16 title in 2018 and a shared under-18 cup in 2020.
 As well as rugby, Coughlan also played association football and enjoyed success in football and hurling with St Joseph's Doora-Barefield GAA, winning a Minor A football title in 2018 to go with under-16 titles in both sports.
 In 2020, Coughlan joined famous Limerick club Shannon to play in the amateur All-Ireland League.
 Previously a student at Rice College, Coughlan now studies sports strength and conditioning at Limerick Senior College.

 Munster

 Coughlan's success with Ennis saw him progress to regional squads with Munster and join the National Talent Squad.
 During the 2020–21 season, he trained with Munster's senior squad on several occasions, providing cover at scrum-half during periods of injury and international absence, and travelling with the matchday squad for league and European fixtures, whilst also representing the province at 'A' level.
 Ahead of the 2021–22 season, Coughlan joined Munster's academy as one of three year one recruits.
 Following the disruption caused by the province's recent tour to South Africa, Coughlan made his senior competitive debut for Munster in their opening 2021–22 Champions Cup fixture away to English club Wasps on 12 December 2021, coming on as a replacement for Conor Murray in the province's 35–14 win, alongside fellow Ennis RFC men Conor Moloney and Tony Butler.